 He is the winner of the Stanisław Wiechowicz Composers' Competition in Szczecin (1984), 22nd Grzegorz Fitelberg Competition for Composers in Katowice (1988) and the Katowice Voivode Award for Young Artists (1991).
 In 1989 and 1990 he was also a scholarship holder of the Ministry of Culture and Art.

-His compositions have been performed in Poland and abroad, among others in countries such as Austria, Belgium, China, Croatia, Montenegro, Czech Republic, Finland, Spain, Lithuania, Germany, Portugal, Serbia, Slovakia, Slovenia, Sweden, Ukraine, United Kingdom.
+His compositions have been performed in Poland and abroad, among others in countries such as Austria, Belgium, China, Croatia, Montenegro, Czech Republic, Finland, Spain, Lithuania, Germany, Portugal, Russia, Serbia, Slovakia, Slovenia, Sweden, Ukraine, United Kingdom.
 He has taken part in many festivals of contemporary music, including Deux Visages de l'Électroacoustique Festival in Brussels, Melos-Etos in Bratislava, Hudebni Soućasnost in Ostrava, Polish Arts Festival in Essex, Two Days & Nights of New Music in Odessa, Warsaw Autumn, Musica Polonica Nova in Wrocław, Silesian Days of Contemporary Music in Katowice, Silesian Rostrum of Composers in Katowice, Days of 20th-Century Music in Wrocław, Meetings of Young Composers in Gdańsk, Mikołów Days of Music, "Musica Sacra" Panorama of Christian Art in Skoczów.

 In the years 1999-2002 Wiesław Cienciała was the organizer of the concert series "New and Recent Music" in Cieszyn.
 From 1993 to 2004 he was the deputy chairman of the Board of the Katowice Branch of the Polish Composers' Union.